kevinweber/lazy-load-for-videos/readme.txt

 Inserting a Youtube <iframe> (instead of the plain URL) is deprecated and not supported by Lazy Load for Videos.

 = How to add support for custom post types? =
+UPDATE: Since plugin version 2.1.2, every custom post type is supported automatically.
+So you can ignore the following instructions.
+They will be removed with one of the next updates.

 You can use a filter to add support for a custom post type (since version 2.0.4).
 Replace 'post_type_label' with the name/label of your custom post type.